Bharat Bandh: Security up at UP-Delhi borders, traffic hit on DND, Chilla routes in Noida | Business

 The Ghaziabad Police closed a national highway that connects Ghaziabad and Nizamuddin in Delhi.

-Meanwhile, the Noida traffic police also cautioned commuters against taking the routes passing through Ghazipur in adjoining Ghaziabad for traveling to or from Delhi.
+Meanwhile, the Noida traffic police cautioned commuters against taking the routes passing through Ghazipur in adjoining Ghaziabad for travelling to or from Delhi.

-The Samyukta Kisan Morcha, an umbrella body of over 40 farmers' unions leading the 10-month-old agitation for withdrawal of three contentious farm laws, has called for the Bharat Bandh on Monday.
+The Samyukta Kisan Morcha (SKM), an umbrella body of over 40 farmers' unions leading the 10-month-old agitation for withdrawal of three contentious farm laws, has called for the Bharat Bandh on Monday.

+In Baghpat, members and supporters of the Rashtriya Lok Dal joined the demonstrations along with farmers unions.

+The Delhi Police also increased security checks at its border points which led to the slowing down of traffic.

-The dual carriageway at the Ghazipur border was closed for traffic by Delhi Police which informed commuters about road closures and traffic snarls on Twitter.
+The dual carriageway at the Ghazipur border was closed for traffic by the Delhi Police, which informed commuters about road closures and traffic snarls on Twitter.

-"The Ghazipur border is closed for traffic from both sides due to farmers' protests.
-Commuters wishing to commute to and fro between UP and Delhi may use the DND flyway, Vikas Marg, Signature bridge, and Wazirabad road.
-Traffic on NH 24 and 9 is being diverted towards Maharajpur, Apsara, and Bhopura borders," it said in a tweet.
+“The Ghazipur border is closed for traffic from both sides due to farmers’ protests.
+Commuters wishing to commute to and fro between UP and Delhi may use DND flyway, Vikas Marg, Signature bridge, and Wazirabad road.
+Traffic on NH 24 and 9 is being diverted towards Maharajpur, Apsara and Bhopura borders,” it said in a tweet.
+In Muzaffarnagar, BKU activists blocked the Delhi-Dehradun national highway at Rampur Tiraha, Chapar and Nawla Kothi, a spokesperson of the union said.

+He said BKU activists have also blocked the Meerut-Karnal highway at the Vaiwala checkpost in Budhana block.
+The Khatima-Panipat highway was blockaded at Lalukheri under the Baghra block.

+In addition, roads were blocked in Morna, Jansath, Miranpur and Shahpur as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)